danwit/jQache/README.md

 });
 ```

-If you DO need for namespaces:
+If you DO need namespaces:

 ```javascript
 // assign a namespace